 Today I’ll clue you in on when you need course descriptions and how to write ones that don’t sound like you have no idea what you’re doing, lol.
 Because I know the fear is real!
 Deep breaths; I’ve got you. 🙂

 UPDATE: I have a special offer to make this whole thing even easier for you!
-Get a SWIPE FILE of all my course descriptions so you can copy and paste whatever you can use!!
+Get a FREE SWIPE FILE of all my course descriptions so you can copy and paste whatever you can use!!
 Keep reading for more details!!

 I wrote course descriptions for my eldest because she was applying to a college that suggested that homeschooled applicants provide a “detailed curriculum guide” as part of their application package.
 This “detailed curriculum guide” was not required, but they said it would be “helpful in providing a fuller picture of the student’s academic background.”¹ Since this was a competitive school, we decided to give them as much information as we could to show them that my daughter’s homeschool curriculum was adequate and even rigorous.